HNO333333/notes/content/CourseNotes/IS notes.md

 - consensus finality in PoW is not guaranteed
 - miner acts both leader and validator node
 - main idea of PoW
-	- higher the hash rate, higher the chances to solve the PoW cryptographic puzzle
+	- <font color="#00b050">higher the hash rate</font>, <font color="#00b050">higher the chances</font> to solve the PoW cryptographic puzzle
-	- node that solves PoW puzzle is winner, which will be able to add block to the block chain and win the reward
+	- node that solves PoW puzzle is winner, who will be able to add block to the blockchain and win the reward
 - PoW nodes
 	- leader node: win the mining process
 	- wining probability: $$ P_{w_i}=\frac{\varphi_i}{\sum_{j=1}^N\varphi_j}$$, where $i$ is the participating node, $N$ is the total number of nodes, and $\varphi$ is the computational power